oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/new_developers.md

 ```
 From then on do
 ```
-using Revise,Oscar
+using Revise, Oscar
 ```
 whenever you are using OSCAR in Julia.

-### Ask Oscar Related Questions in the [Oscar Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).
+### Ask OSCAR Related Questions in the [OSCAR Slack](https://join.slack.com/t/oscar-system/shared_invite/zt-thtcv97k-2678bKQ~RpR~5gZszDcISw).

 ### Use `]up`
-Working with the development version also entails that the packages Oscar
+Working with the development version also entails that the packages `Oscar`
 depends on need to be up to date.
 Julia can update these packages if you type
 `]up` in the Julia prompt.
 Many error messages after updating the source can be
 resolved by simply updating.